matematiflo/CompAssistedMath2023/Lean/Practice_folder/modus_ponens.md

 * A concise term mode definition.
 * A tactic mode definition that just adds the word `exact` in front of the term mode definition.
-* A longer tactic mode definition that uses the `apply` tactic as well to change the goal before closing it.
+* A longer tactic mode definition that uses the `apply` tactic to change the goal before closing it.

 The longer our proofs become, the more necessary it will be to use the third approach (tactic mode).
 In that approach, *we work on the goal to reduce it to the assumptions, and we close the reduced goal with the `exact` tactic.